HewlettPackard/swarm-learning/docs/ml_algorithm.md

 -   nodeId specifies user supplied node id.

  The parameters for this call are keyword-only parameters and therefore, must be named when the function is invoked.
-Except for use_adaptive_sync, none of the other parameters have default values.
- They must be specified.

 5. Use the SwarmCallback object for training the model.